iLib-js/ilib-loctool-webos-qml/README.md

 ilib-webos-loctool-qml is a plugin for the loctool allows it to read and localize qml files.
 This plugins is optimized for webOS platform.

 ## Release Notes
+v1.3.0
+* Updated code to extract the i18n comment part more appropriately.
+If webOS style comments exist, The [general comment style](https://doc.qt.io/qt-5/qtquick-internationalization.html) is ignored.

 v1.2.0
 * Removed commented lines before parsing so that strings in the comments will not be extracted.